Robbertvermeulen/wordpress/README.md

 `docker volume rm <project_directory_name>_mysql`

 **Important**: We are using `COMPOSE_PROJECT_NAME` as a variable inside our `docker-compose.yml` file to prevent us from needing to update the name of the project for every option.
-For this example we have simply created a file called `.env`, however, there are a number of ways to include this variable.
+For this example, we have simply created a file called `.env`, however, there are several ways to include this variable.
 Please see "[Environment variables in Compose](https://docs.docker.com/compose/environment-variables/)" for more information.

 ---